 My daughter just loved the program.
 She was so comfortable discussing what she learned with us each day.
 Keep up the great work!
 Your speakers and the topics really made quite an impact on her.

 During a 10-year period, when teen pregnancy rates rose in surrounding counties, they steadily declined in DuPage County, where we reached 40% of teens by the end of high school.
-The 8,000 teens we reach each year gain both knowledge and the skills to make healthy choices.
+The 8,000 teens we reach each year gain both the knowledge and skills to make healthy choices.
 Our free program is supported by donors who care about teens!